-- CPAs are considered some of the business world’s most trusted advisers according to a survey conducted by the AICPA.
+- CPAs are considered some of the business world’s most trusted advisers, according to a survey conducted by the AICPA.

 #3 – Taxes and Regulations

 - Many CPAs are more knowledgeable in tax codes because of the rigorous CPA licensing examination and continuing education requirements.
-Another important factor is that CPAs are eligible to represent clients before the IRS, while a non-CPA accountant is not.
+Another critical factor is that CPAs are eligible to represent clients before the IRS, while a non-CPA accountant is not.